-Accomplishment in scholarship is judged primarily by the quality of published scholarly works, with refereed articles being the most commonly used performance indicator.
-With respect to publication quality, the Department RTP Committee will assess accomplishment based on the evidence provided by External Reviewers.
+Accomplishment in scholarship is judged primarily by the quality of published scholarly works, with refereed articles being the most used performance indicator.
+With respect to publication quality, the Primary Review Committee will assess accomplishment based on the evidence provided by External Reviewers.
 Accomplishment includes, but is not limited to, an ongoing and sustained research agenda that has led to a regular record of publication in refereed journals.

-It is expected that scholarship be of high quality, be ongoing throughout the tenure review period, be commensurate with the associated discipline, and result in a substantive record of peer-reviewed products at the time of tenure review.
-The usual Departmental expectation for scholarly productivity is that tenure candidates averages between one and two scholarly products per year in Level 1 and Level 2, collectively.
-However, at the time of tenure review it is expected that multiple items from Level 1 will appear in the candidate's body of work with the emphasis on peer reviewed publications.
-Typical of this Department is an average of one to two peer reviewed publications per year.
+It is expected that scholarships will be of high quality, be ongoing throughout the tenure review period, be commensurate with the associated discipline, and result in a substantive record of peerreviewed products at the time of tenure review.
+The usual Departmental expectation for scholarly productivity is that tenure candidates average between 1 and 2 scholarly products per year in Level 1 and Level 2.
+At the time of tenure review it is expected that multiple items from Group I will appear in the candidate's body of work with the emphasis on peer reviewed publications.
+Typical of this department is an average of 1 peer reviewed publication per year.
 Publications may be accepted, in press, or published at the time of review.

-Regardless of quantity of products, the quality of the candidate's scholarly body of work as documented by External Reviewers is of primary importance.
+Regardless of the quantity of products, the quality of the candidate's scholarly body of work as documented by External Reviewers is of primary importance.
 In particular, the quality and reputation of journals and other scholarly venues, as documented by External Reviewers and disciplinary norms, is considered extremely important in the review process.
-It should be noted that publication impact factors or h-indices and the like are not typically an important measure of prestige or scholarly accomplishment within all the disciplines in the Department of Health and Human Development.
+It should be noted that publication impact factors or h-indices and the like are not typically an important measure of prestige or scholarly accomplishment within all the disciplines in the Department of Counseling.

-Collaborative work is highly valued in the Department, and there is no expectation that singleauthored publications are required to demonstrate effectiveness in scholarship.
-Standards for determining author order vary within and across disciplines within the Department.
-The candidate is expected to identify their individual contributions to each scholarly works (see Section 6.02).
+Collaborative work is highly valued in the department, and there are no expectation that singleauthored publications are required to demonstrate effectiveness in scholarship.
+Standards for determining author order vary within and across disciplines within the department.
+The candidate is expected to identify their individual contributions to each scholarly work (see Section 6.02).